✓ Updated July 2026

 Essential Travel Tips

-While credit cards are widely accepted in cities and tourist areas, always carry some cash (Romanian Leu - RON) for smaller towns, markets, and rural guesthouses.
-ATMs are plentiful, but inform your bank about your travel dates to avoid card blocks.
-Haggling is uncommon in shops, but you might get a small discount at local markets if you're buying multiple items.
+While credit cards are widely accepted in tourist areas, always carry some Romanian Leu (RON) for smaller purchases, local buses, and markets.
+ATMs are readily available, but inform your bank of your travel dates to avoid card blocks.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.